NCAR/DART/assimilation_code/programs/obs_impact_tool/obs_impact_tool.rst

 This tool allows related collections of observation types and state vector quantities to be named and then express the relationship of the named groups to each other in a concise way.
 It can also define relationships by exceptions.

-All the listed observation types and state vector quantities must be known by the system.
-If they are not, look at the
-&preprocess_nml :: input_items namelist which specifies which *obs_def_xxx_mod.f90* files
-are included, which is where observation types are defined.
-Quantities for different regimes (atmosphere, ocean, land, etc.) are defined in ``assimilation_code/modules/observations/xxx_quantities_mod.f90`` and explained in :doc:`../../modules/observations/obs_kind_mod`

 Format of the input file can be any combination of these types of sections:

 .. container::